aerickt/lapwing-for-beginners/src/Chapter-14.md

 While folding can save a stroke for several words, it may not always be faster.
 Trying to remember any potential conflicts may introduce hesitation; the resulting folded outline may be harder to press (taking longer to stroke); and folding one of these keys may make it easier to accidentally misstroke.

-Pressing `-G`, `-S`, `-D`, or `-Z` as a separate stroke is only slightly slower than folding these keys (or just as fast if considering previously mentioned disadvantages).
-Since `-G`, `-S`, `-D`, or `-Z` are single key strokes, they are quite fast to press.
-That being said, folding these keys is more of a personal choice and you are more than welcome to try it out.
+Pressing `-G`, `-S`, `-D`, or `-Z` as a separate stroke is not significantly slower than folding; single key strokes are fast to write and much less error prone than folding.
+That being said, folding is a personal choice, and you are more than welcome to try it out.

 ### Section practice